PassoverMarch 30-April 7, 2018

 The Intermediate Days of Passover – days that lie between the first and last days of Pesach – are semiholidays or Chol Ha-Moed.
 On the Shabbat that falls during the intermediate days, many congregations recite the Song of Songs, Shir ha-Shirim.
 This lyrical book is seen as a metaphor for the love between God and the people of Israel as well as a celebration of spring and nature.

-The office will close at 2 PM on Erev Pesach and will be closed for Yom Tov.
-The office is open on Hol HaMoed.
-The dates for Passover 5777 are as follows:
+The office will close at 2 PM on March 30 and will be closed all day on April 6th.

 For the duration of Passover, please refrain from bringing food to the synagogue unless it is a closed, prepackaged, Kosher for Passover product.